An Easy Guide to Scientific Pitch Notation

 Why Do We Use Scientific Pitch Notation?

-Scientific Pitch Notation is used not only with piano but also with singing and many other instruments, so musicians should become familiar with it.
-A good tip is to memorize that C4 is Middle C (the note in the exact middle of the Grand Staff), so you can refer to that when someone mentions B3 or F7 or another note.
+Scientific Pitch Notation is useful not only for piano but also for singing and many other instruments, so it's a good idea for all musicians to become familiar with it.
+One useful tip is to memorize that C4 is Middle C (the note in the exact middle of the Grand Staff), so you can always refer to that when someone mentions B3 or F7 or another note.

 Now, when a voice teacher excitedly tells you their newest student can sing C2, you’ll understand their excitement (not many people can sing so low!).
-Or when you’re studying various instruments and discover that a clarinet’s range is E3 to C7, you’ll be impressed to realize that its range is nearly 4 octaves!
+Or when you’re considering learning a new instrument and discover that a clarinet can play from E3 to C7, you’ll be impressed to realize that its range is nearly 4 octaves!

 The Benefit of Scientific Pitch Notation

-SPN also makes things far less confusing when musicians are communicating with each other.
-If someone refers to C5, you know it’s the C in the 5th octave.
+SPN makes things far less confusing when musicians communicate with each other.
+C5 is much more specific than C: a "C" could refer to any C, but if someone mentions C5, you know it’s the C in the 5th octave, and you can determine exactly what pitch that is.
 It’s extremely useful when you’re trying to match or identify both the pitch AND the octave, which musicians have to do all the time.

 Scientific Pitch Notation: Piano Key Octaves